3 Guitar Exercises for Stiff or Sensitive Hands

 Sensitive and stiff joints don’t mean the music has to stop.
 They do mean you need to change how you move.

-As both a guitarist and a movement specialist with training in manual osteopathy and personal training, I’ve spent years helping over-40 players loosen up their hands, protect their joints, and keep playing the songs they love.
+As both a guitarist and a movement specialist with training in manual osteopathy and therapeutic exercise, I’ve spent years helping older players loosen up their hands, protect their joints, and keep playing the songs they love.

 This post will give you 3 practical exercises that actually work for stiff, arthritic or sensitive hands.